-- 7.1.6.
-If you are an owner or operator of a stationary SI internal combustion engine and must comply with the emission standards specified in §60.4233(d) or (e), you must demonstrate compliance according to one of the methods specified in paragraphs (b)(1) and (2) of 40 CFR §60.4243. - a.
-Purchasing an engine certified according to procedures specified in 40 CFR 60 Subpart JJJJ, for the same model year and demonstrating compliance according to one of the methods specified in paragraph (a) of 40 CFR §60.4243. - b.
-Purchasing a non-certified engine and demonstrating compliance with the emission standards specified in \$60.4233(d) or (e) and according to the requirements specified in \$60.4244, as applicable, and according to paragraphs (b)(2)(i) and (ii) of 40 CFR \$60.4243. - 2.
-If you are an owner or operator of a stationary SI internal combustion engine greater than 500 HP, you must keep a maintenance plan and records of conducted maintenance and must, to the extent practicable, maintain and operate the engine in a manner consistent with good air pollution control practice for minimizing emissions.
+- 6.3.1. (b) If you are an owner or operator of a stationary SI internal combustion engine and must comply with the emission standards specified in §60.4233(d) or (e), you must demonstrate compliance according to one of the methods specified in paragraphs (b)(1) and (2) of this section. - (2) Purchasing a non-certified engine and demonstrating compliance with the emission standards specified in §60.4233(d) or (e) and according to the requirements specified in §60.4244, as applicable, and according to paragraphs (b)(2)(i) and (ii) of this section. - (ii) If you are an owner or operator of a stationary SI internal combustion engine greater than 500 HP, you must keep a maintenance plan and records of conducted maintenance and must, to the extent practicable, maintain and operate the engine in a manner consistent with good air pollution control practice for minimizing emissions.
 In addition, you must conduct an initial performance test and conduct subsequent performance testing every 8,760 hours or 3 years, whichever comes first, thereafter to demonstrate compliance.

-[40 C.F.R. §60.4243(b)(2)(ii); 45CSR16; 45CSR13, R13-3164, 6.4.1.]
+[45CSR16, 40 C.F.R. §60.4243(b)(2) & 45CSR13; Permit R13-2064, Condition 8.3.1)]